 Some of the most common signs of tongue thrusting in kids include breathing through their mouth, keeping their lips open even when not speaking or eating, their tongue pushing against the frontal teeth when speaking, and difficulty speaking.

-If you suspect that your child presents tongue thrusting, take them to your Fairfield dentist or orthodontist.
+If you suspect that your child presents tongue thrusting, take them to your Fairfield braces or orthodontist.
 They are able to confirm and diagnose tongue thrusting if present and will help you set a treatment plan for the patient.

 What Is a Tongue Crib?